timmcginley/41936/Project/index.md

 ### F04: Underground floors
 If you have chosen building 304 and you are demolishing it then you must have a minimum of 1 floor of basement.
 This should support the underground building services requirements and storage.
+* Existing basement function does not need to be retained and can be replaced, eg. MEP room, bicycle parking, etc.
+* Existing connections to other DTU buildings must be retained.

 ### F05: Public top floor
 The building must have an accessible top floor including: